Khiva: History

-In the 17th century Khiva began to develop as a slave market.
-During the first half of the 19th century, around 30000 Persians and an unknown number of Russians, were enslaved there before being sold.
-A large part of them were involved in the construction of buildings in the walled Ichan-Kala.
+In the 17th century, Khiva began to develop as a slave market.
+For several centuries, the cities of Bukhara and Khiva were known as major centers of the slave trade, and the Bukhara slave trade, alongside the neighboring slave trade in Khiva, has been referred to as the "slave capitals of the world".
+During the first half of the 19th century, around 30,000 Persians and an unknown number of Russians, were enslaved there before being sold.
+A large part of them were involved in the construction of buildings in the walled Itchan Kala.

+Russia annexed some parts of the Khanate of Khiva in the 19th century, vassalising it into the Russian protectorate.
+The last khan from the ruling dynasty was liquidated a century later, in 1919.
+Thus Khiva became the capital city of the new Khorezm People's Soviet Republic.
+The Khorezm oasis was converted into a part of modern Uzbekistan and Turkmenistan in 1924.